meli1230/AI--Project_3/README.md

 This project builds on basic search techniques, introducing **multi-goal search problems** and **heuristic optimizations** to enhance efficiency.
 Pacman must now navigate mazes while solving more complex constraints.

 ### **Implemented Algorithms**
-- **Corners Problem Search:** Finds the shortest path through all four maze corners.
+- **Corners Problem Search:** Finds the shortest path through all four maze corners
-- **A* with Heuristics:** Implements heuristics for optimal multi-goal pathfinding.
+- **A* with Heuristics:** Implements heuristics for optimal multi-goal pathfinding
-- **Food Search Problem:** Optimizes food collection using search strategies.
+- **Food Search Problem:** Optimizes food collection using search strategies
-- **Greedy Search for Food:** Implements a suboptimal agent that eats the closest food first.
+- **Greedy Search for Food:** Implements a suboptimal agent that eats the closest food first

 ## **How to Run the Search Agents**
 Test different search strategies by running: